 Of course, this only addresses a consequence of RA, rather than the fundamental condition.
 Unfortunately, there is no cure for rheumatoid arthritis, but you can control pain through shoe modifications, medication, stretching, and exercise.
 Our office can help you with that, too, including fitting you for orthotics or guiding you through a physical therapy routine.

 If you’re having any problems with your feet, whether as a result of arthritis, hammertoes, or any other condition, call the experts at Carolina Podiatry Group.
 The sooner you seek help, the more likely conservative methods will be sufficient to relieve painful symptoms and get you back on your feet.
-To schedule an appointment in Lancaster, Fort Mill, or Chester, SC, request an appointment online or give us a call toll free at 888-569-9559.
+To schedule an appointment in Lancaster, Rock Mill, and Indian Land, SC, request an appointment online or give us a call toll free at 888-569-9559.